Parent Resources

 Create a Mantra

 As I prepared for my graduate recital, I developed a mantra to recite when anxious or negative thoughts crept in.
 My mantra was “you’ve done the work,” referring to the countless hours of practice and care I poured into my recital program.
-Creating a mantra that addresses your unique challenges can help control pre-performance jitters.
+Creating a mantra that addresses your unique challenges can help control pre-performance jitters and steady your thoughts before you walk onstage.

 Mindfulness Exercises